blessdyb/beendless.github.io/source/_posts/The Secret of Video Compression with FFMPEG.md

 ffmpeg -i "input.mp4" -c:v libx264 -tag:v avc1 -movflags faststart -crf 30 -preset superfast "output.mp4"
 ```

-Let's explain the command below:

-The FFmpeg command you provided is used to transcode a video file (`input.mp4`) into another video file (`output.mp4`) using specific encoding settings.
+The FFmpeg command above is used to transcode a video file (`input.mp4`) into another video file (`output.mp4`) using specific encoding settings.
 Here's a breakdown of what each part of the command does:

 ### Command Breakdown